MMichotte/US-to-TrelloCard/README.md

 ---
 ### Release strategy :
 Each release has it's own tag representing the version of the code at the time of the release.
-Each tag has the following format : `vX.Y`.
+Each tag has the following format : `vX.Y.Z`.

 A release is made when :
-   - an issue/bug is fixed (`Y` value of the version/tag is incremented)
+   - an issue/bug is fixed (`Z` value of the version/tag is incremented)
-   - a new feature is added (`X` value of the version/tag is incremented)
+   - a new feature is added (`Y` value of the version/tag is incremented)
+   - major updated (`X` value of the version/tag is incremented)